Skip to main content

 When Atlas fits website sources

-Atlas fits when the website pages are not just saved links.
-They are evidence for a paper, market scan, policy memo, literature review, competitive analysis, or research project.
+Atlas fits when web pages are more than saved links.
+They may support a paper, market scan, policy memo, literature review, or other research project.

 Atlas workspace showing a website source workflow with cited answers and source context for checking evidence.